By Judith Fein

 Photos by Paul Ross

-Armed with the ideal itinerary and local guides set up by Adventure Associates tour company, a traveler sets out to find the familiar and the surprising in the varied landscape of Colombia.
+Armed with the ideal itinerary and local guides, a traveler sets out to find the familiar and the surprising in the varied landscape of Colombia.

 Before you go to Colombia, there’s one word you have to know: arepa.
 It’s a round, flat bread made from ground corn dough, and it has indigenous roots.
 It will pop up at most of your meals, and can be served grilled, fried, or baked.
 Just when you think you’ve tried every variety of arepa, you’re surprised to find a new kind, and it’s laced with cheese, manioc, beans, fish, coconut or barbecued beef.